gvwilson/sensibleadventures/nardica/nardica.md

 "One of Professor Johel's other experiments was enhanced spatial reasoning," Wales explained.
-"AIs---cores---were designing machines that did amazing things, but nobody could understand how they worked.
+"AIs were designing machines that did amazing things, but nobody could understand how they worked.
 That scared a lot of people,
 so Surjinder---Professor Johel---told them